-The current minimum wage in the Northwest Territories is $16.05 per hour as of September 1, 2023.
+The current minimum wage in the Northwest Territories is $16.95, effective September 1, 2025.
+This rate is below the current minimum wage in Canada, standing at $17.75.

-This gives the NWT one of the highest minimum wages not just in Canada but across North America.
-It reflects the high costs of living in parts of the territory and an effort to provide a decent standard of living to low-income workers.
+This gives the NWT one of the highest minimum wages across the country, reflects the high costs of living in parts of the territory and is an effort to provide a decent standard of living to low-income workers.

 How the Minimum Wage is Determined in Northwest Territories